-Ordinary taxable income is subject to a corporate tax rate as follows: 2017 - 24% and 2018 onwards - 23%.
-However, the effective tax rate payable by a company that derives income from an Approved Enterprise, a Benefited Enterprise or a Preferred Enterprise (as discussed below) may be considerably less.
+Ordinary taxable income is subject to a corporate tax rate of 23% as of 2018.
+However, the effective tax rate payable by a company that derives income from an Approved Enterprise, a Benefited Enterprise, a Preferred Enterprise or a Preferred Technology Enterprise (as discussed below) may be considerably lower.
 Capital gains derived by an Israeli company are generally subject to tax at the prevailing ordinary corporate tax rate.